Stefani-Lab/takyaq/README.md

 ## Some design comments and pitfalls

  - We try to keep compatibility with Python 3.7+, to support legacy setups.
+ - The user selected period is a minimum limit: the actual period will include the camera exposure time and the overhead of data processing and data interchanging with camera and piezo stage.
+If this value is set to 0 (or any value smaller than camera exposure time) the system will perform position corrections as fast as possible.
  - Times are reported in seconds since the Epoch, as provided by Python's `time.time()`, since it is the most convenient (not the best) way of having the same time reference between different programs.
  - The stabilization loop runs on a different thread.
 It could run on a different process for efficiency (to avoid GIL issues), but most applications need to be able to move the piezo from other modules.
 Managing the same stage from two different processes is usually much harder than from different threads on the same process.
  - Fitting of the fiducial beads is done in multiple processes to achieve higer correction frequencies.
 This implies that the many processes are spawned.
 Objects created on module load are created on each process and might collide (open ports, etc.)